sds/overcommit/CONTRIBUTING.md

 * Include the steps you carried out to produce the problem.
 * Include the behavior you observed along with the behavior you expected, and why you expected it.
+* Try setting the `OVERCOMMIT_DEBUG` environment variable to enable the display of additional verbose output from executed commands.
-* Include the stack trace reported by Overcommit if there is one.
+* Include the stack trace and any debugging output reported by Overcommit.

 ## Feature Requests